sinanugur/easydecon/docs/phase1.md

 zero.
 When `prior_weight > 0`, a zero prior usually prevents a marker group from receiving posterior support.

 Phase 1 is marker-based evidence.
-It is not statistically calibrated proof of cell-type presence, and it depends strongly on marker quality and gene identifier overlap.
+It depends strongly on marker quality, gene identifier overlap, spatial resolution, and the selected filtering algorithm.